 We recommend that you do not use Subo in the microwave as it is difficult to test the food temperature inside the bottle.
-Instead, we suggest that you always check that the food is heated to the desired safe temperature before loading into Subo.
+Instead, we suggest that you always check food is heated to the desired safe temperature before loading into Subo.

 Yes.
 Once the food is heated to the desired safe temperature it can be loaded into Subo.
 Please ensure you always check the food temperature is suitable prior to giving it to your child.